shuai-xu/flink/docs/dev/scala_shell.md

  ./bin/start-scala-shell.sh yarn -n 2 -jm 1024 -s 2 -tm 1024 -nm flink-yarn
 {% endhighlight %}

-Note: Please make sure the environment variables HADOOP_HOME=/path/to/hadoop and YARN_CONF_DIR=${HADOOP_HOME}/etc/hadoop have been correctly set.
+Note: Please make sure the environment variables HADOOP_HOME and YARN_CONF_DIR=${HADOOP_HOME}/etc/hadoop have been correctly set.

 For all other options, see the full reference at the bottom.